ReeceMcMillin/CS490-Notes/src/chapter-2/architectural-models.md

 this is the web, for example old-school Java applets (this book's favorite example).

-{:.aside note="i'm skeptical"}
-is this really true? hard 2 say really idk i'm just adding text to test justifying at this point lol

 Extending that example are *mobile agents*, running programs that travel from one computer to another in a network carrying out a task on someone's behalf and returning with the results.